ingobeans/supno/README.md

 type a note's name to start editing it. type a directory's name to navigate to it. type any amount of "." to navigate back a directory.

+when the program autocompletes in the command line, you can press enter and it will submit that autocompletion. no need to press tab or a key like that.

 ## commands
 * n <note_name> - create a new note in current dir
 * d <dir_name> - create a new dir in current dir